Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Introduction

 \section{Introduction}

-Koopman operator has been one of the important tools in machine learning~\citep{kawahara16,ishikawa18,lusch17,Brunton_Kutz19,hashimoto20}.
-Koopman operators are linear operators that describe the composition of functions and are applied to analyzing time-series data generated by nonlinear dynamical systems~\citep{koopman31,mezic12,klus17,giannakis20,mezic22}. {By computing the eigenvalues of Koopman operators, we can understand the long-term behavior of the undelined dynamical systems.} An important feature of Applying Koopman operators is that we can estimate them with given time-series data through fundamental linear algebraic tools such as projection.
-A typical approach to estimate Koopman operators is extended dynamical mode decomposition (EDMD)~\citep{williams15}.
-For EDMD, we need to choose the dictionary functions to determine the representation space of the Koopman operator, and what choice of them gives us a better estimation is far from trivial.
-In addition, since we construct the estimation in an analytical way, the model is not flexible enough to incorporate additional information about dynamical systems.
-With EDMD as a starting point, many DMD-based methods are proposed~\citep{kawahara16,colbrook24,schmid22}. {For autonomous systems, we need to estimate a single Koopman operator.
-In this case, \citet{ishikawa24} proposed to choose derivatives of kernel functions as dictionary functions based on the theory of Jet spaces.} Several works deal with nonautonomous systems. \citet{macesic18} applied EDMD to estimate a time-dependent Koopman operator for each time window. {However, as far as we know, no existing works show proper choices of dictionary functions for nonautonomous systems based on theoretical analysis.
-In addition, since each Koopman operator for a time window is estimated individually in these frameworks, we cannot take the information of other Koopman operators into account.}
+Koopman operator has been one of the important tools in machine learning~\cite{kawahara16,ishikawa18,lusch17,Brunton_Kutz19,hashimoto20}.
+Koopman operators are linear operators that describe the composition of functions and are applied to analyzing time-series data generated by nonlinear dynamical systems~\citep{koopman31,mezic12,klus17,giannakis20,mezic22}.
+For systems with discrete Koopman spectra, by computing the eigenvalues of Koopman operators, we can extract the periodic and decay properties of the underlying dynamical systems.
+An important feature of applying Koopman operators is that we can estimate them with given time-series data through fundamental linear algebraic tools such as projection.
+A typical approach to estimate Koopman operators is extended dynamic mode decomposition (EDMD)~\citep{williams15}, and with EDMD as a starting point, many DMD-based methods are proposed~\citep{kawahara16,colbrook24,schmid22}.
+However, there are two big challenges for DMD-based approaches.
+First, we need to choose the dictionary functions to determine the approximation space of the Koopman operator, and what choice of them gives us a better estimation is far from trivial.
+Especially, the theoretical analysis regarding the choice of them is challenging.
+Second, since we construct the estimation in an analytical way, the model is not flexible enough to incorporate additional information about Koopman operators, such as information coming from other Koopman operators and prior knowledge about the dynamics.

+{For autonomous systems, we need to estimate a single Koopman operator.
+In this case, \citet{ishikawa24} proposed to choose derivatives of kernel functions as dictionary functions based on the theory of Jet spaces.} Several works deal with nonautonomous systems. \citet{macesic18} applied EDMD to estimate a time-dependent Koopman operator for each time window. \citet{peitz19} applied EDMD for switching dynamical systems for solving optimal control problems.
+However, as far as we know, no existing works show proper choices of dictionary functions for nonautonomous systems based on theoretical analysis \red{such as universality and generalization}.
+In addition, in existing approaches, since each Koopman operator for a time window is estimated individually, the model is not flexible enough to take the information of other Koopman operators into account.